 10) limit time indoors

-Indoors is defined here anywhere without fresh air: dining room, cabin, theater, etc etc. All of these places will make you feel sick at some point if you’re not careful in limiting the time spent in each one.
+Indoors is defined here as being anywhere without fresh air: dining room, cabin, theater, etc etc. All of these places will make you feel sick at some point if you’re not careful in limiting the time spent in each one.
 Make sure you’re continually stepping out on deck for some air.

 PIN FOR LATER….